jtlw99/python-mac-cal/README.md

-# macOS Calculator App in Python
+# macOS Calculator in Python

 This is a simple calculator application designed to mimic the look and functionality of the macOS Calculator.
 It is built using Python's Tkinter library and provides basic arithmetic operations along with a user-friendly interface.